 Philadelphia 5K Walk/Run

-The Multiple Myeloma Research Foundation is delighted to recognize Jim Crooke as the MMRF Spirit of Hope Honoree at the 2016 MMRF Team for Cures: Philadelphia 5K Walk/Run.
+The Multiple Myeloma Research Foundation is delighted to recognize Jane Kielt as the MMRF Spirit of Hope Honoree at the 2015 MMRF Team for Cures: Philadelphia 5K Walk/Run.

-The MMRF works tirelessly to find a cure to extend the lives of patients, just like Jim, and is proud to honor Jim Crooke as the 2016 recipient of the MMRF Spirit of Hope Award, given at every MMRF 5K Walk/Run event to a person or team who inspires hope and shows extraordinary commitment to the MMRF.
-Jim Crooke has touched the myeloma community with his strength of character, his kindness, and his embodiment of hope.
+The MMRF works tirelessly to find a cure to extend the lives of patients just like Jane Kielt, and is proud to honor her as the 2015 recipient of the MMRF Spirit of Hope Award, given at every MMRF 5K Walk/Run event to a person who inspires hope and shows extraordinary commitment to the MMRF.
+Jane has touched the myeloma community with her strength of character, her kindness, and her embodiment of hope.